 It is recommended not to stay at this level for any significant amount of time.

 I hope you have enjoyed reading about this different kind of tea.
-I would love to hear from if you have tried coca tea on your travels? or perhaps you are visiting Peru and have a question?
+I would love to hear from you.
+Have you tried coca tea on your travels or perhaps you are visiting Peru and have a question?
 Email: enquiries@MDHardingTravelPhotography.com